 The Everything Life Coaching Podcast, featuring Lumia Coaching founders John Kim and Noelle Cordeaux, is a deep dive into the experience and business of being a life coach.
 Subscribe to get new episodes weekly!

 If the idea of developing an online presence has you running for the hills, we’re here to help!
-In this episode, our resident online expert John Kim (@theangrytherapist) coaches Lumia's CEO - the social media skeptical Noelle Cordeaux - on how to dip a toe in and develop her online presence authentically.
+In this episode, our resident online expert John Kim (@theangrytherapist) coaches Lumia's CEO - the social media skeptic Noelle Cordeaux - on how to dip a toe in and develop her online presence authentically.

 How to Use Social Media In Your Life Coaching Business